payalwaghmare2002/MovieApplication/README.md

-Movie Search App
+Movie Search App->
-Name: Payal Waghmare
-Role: Frontend
-Project Overview
+Project Overview->
 This is a Movie Search App that allows users to search for movies using the OMDb API.
 The app displays movie details such as posters, titles, and ratings.
 It also includes a loading state and error handling for a smooth user experience.
 ___________________________________________________________________________________________________________________________________________________________________
 Features